jackyzha0/jackyzha0.github.io/content/thoughts/black box.md

 > Scientific and technical work is made invisible by its own success.
 When a machine runs efficiently, one need only to focus on its inputs and outputs and not on its internal complexity.
 Thus, paradoxically, the more science and technology succeed, the more opaque and obscure they become

-In the context of systems, actors are anyone, human or nonhuman, who engages in intentional action shaped by internalized expectations of how it will be perceived

 If we start to disect the black box and understand that it
 - is made by people
 - substitutes their actions